Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 * A compatible Arduino board @16MHz, I use an Arduino Pro Mini (must be powered by 3.3V!)
 * GameCube controller extension cord

 To my knowledge no 3.3V 16Mhz Arduino board exist, but the ATmega328p on a 5V 16Mhz Arduino Pro Mini can run at 3.3V.
-Though this is not advised to do so, I personally haven't had any issue doing so, but please keep this in mind.
+Though it is not advised to do so, I personally haven't had any issues, but please keep this in mind.
 Additional information can be found in the microcontroller datasheet: http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf

 # How to build (will be improved eventually)